-- Phishing Scam: A type of scam in which someone will send an email or link that is made to look like it's from Airbnb or another trusted site.
-These messages are designed to trick you into providing confidential information such as passwords or other email addresses and may contain malware, which is malicious software that gains access to your computer to gather your personal information, including passwords.
+- Phishing Scam: Someone sends an email or link that looks like it's from Airbnb or another trusted site.
+These messages are designed to trick you into providing confidential information such as passwords or other email addresses.
+Phishing messages may contain malware, which is malicious software that gains access to your computer to gather your personal information, including passwords.

 - Travel Scam: Someone offers you a great deal on a listing if you pay or send a deposit using a wire transfer.
 After receiving your money, they don’t give you the reservation they advertised.